 This post may contain affiliate links.
 Through these links, I get a commission if you purchase something, at no extra cost to you.
 Please know that I only recommend products that I love and personally use/research.

 The opposite of a growth mindset is a fixed mindset.
 These are people who use “I can’t,” or “I don’t know”.
 They believe that no matter how hard they work at something they won’t be able to achieve it.
 So they often don’t even try.

 For example, I would say I generally have a growth mindset.
-However, back a few years ago, I had a hard time taking risks.
-I would feel a fixed mindset creeping in telling me all the things that could go wrong or my inadequacies that would keep me from being successful.
+However, thinking back a few years ago, I had a hard time taking risks.
+I would feel a fixed mindset creeping into my mind and telling me all the things that could go wrong or my inadequacies that would keep me from being successful.
 Thankfully, over time, I have shifted this mindset.

 You may be wondering how in the world yoga can change a mindset.